Editor's note: This film is no longer available online.

 By Enric Bach and Adria Mones

 Most documentaries about Africa that we watch in the Western media portray a sad and dangerous continent, full of wars, refugees and misery.
-But there is another side of Africa, and we wanted to show it.
+But there is another side to Africa, and we wanted to show it.

-We chose the Republic of Congo, seduced by the phenomenon of the ‘Sape’ (Society for the Advancement of Elegant people), a movement of fashion lovers - known as the Sapeurs - who were born in Brazzaville and who were, until recently, practically unknown.
+We chose the Republic of Congo, seduced by the phenomenon of the "Sape" (Society for the Advancement of Elegant people), a movement of fashion lovers - known as the Sapeurs - who were born in Brazzaville and who were, until recently, practically unknown.

 The Sape originated after World War I when Congo was still part of French Equatorial Africa.
 Many Congolese soldiers defended France against the German army.
-During their time in France they were impressed by `the style and good manners of Parisian dandies - men who placed particular importance upon their appearance.
+During their time in France they were impressed by the style and good manners of Parisian dandies - men who placed particular importance upon their appearance.

 The Congolese soldiers not only loved their elegance, but also their attitude against war and violence.
 Back in Brazzaville, they adopted that style and transformed it into a genuine Congolese expression.
 Some people think that the Sape is a veneration of colonial style and a rejection of African tradition - and this can be a controversial issue.
 However, when filming our central character Yves Saint Laurent and his fellow Sapeurs, we decided not to judge them.
 We only asked them to explain who they were and why they chose the Sapeur way of life.